-In Rachel and the Stranger, William Holden plays David Harvey.
-David is a pioneer farmer living with his young son Davey in the Ohio wilderness.
-David’s wife Susan died the previous year, sinking him into depression.
-It's only after finding Davey using a page from one of his school books as a sail for a toy boat, that David resolves to find a new wife.
-Not for love, but because he knew how important it was to Susan that Davey not grow up “woodsy”.
+William Holden plays David Harvey, a farmer living with his young son Davey in the frontier wilderness.
+David’s wife Susan died a year ago, sinking him into depression.
+After discovering Davey using his school books as fodder for toy boats, David resolves to take a new wife.
+Not for love, but because Susan was adamant that Davey not grow up “woodsy”.

-David travels to the nearby stockade and consults the Parson.
-The Parson suggests David buy the contract of a bond woman named Rachael.
-David likes the idea of a servant.
-A woman but not a wife.
+David travels to the nearby stockade—an impressive set—and consults the Parson.
+The Parson suggests David buy the contract of a bond woman named Rachel, played by Loretta Young.
+David likes the idea.
+A woman, but not a wife.

 But the Parson says, “Decent church folk don’t live together, man and woman, under the same roof without marriage.”
-So David marries Rachael and takes her back to his farm.
+So David marries Rachel and takes her back to his farm.

-Davey, however, is downright cruel.
-When she tells him she was brought there to give him his schooling and sort of mother him, Davey spits back, “The devil it was!
-You’re a bond slave is all!”
+Davey, however, proves downright cruel.
+When Rachel tells him his father brought her there to school and mother him, Davey spits back, “The devil it was!
+You’re a bond slave, is all!”

 Things change when Jim, a family friend played by Robert Mitchum, arrives.
-Jim's a hunter and tracker.
-He was a one time suitor of Susan, and both he and David were surprised she chose David over him.
-Jim, it seems, has decided to settle down, and takes an instant interest in Rachel.
+He was a one time suitor of Susan, and it surprised both him and David when she chose David over him.
+Jim plans to settle down and takes an instant interest in Rachel.

-The three leads are solid.
-Young and Holden are convincing, and Mitchum is great as a laconic woodsman.
+Young and Holden convince as pioneers, and Mitchum shines as a laconic woodsman.
 But this is not a good movie.
 It treats us like simpletons.

-Consider when, after arriving in the cabin, Rachael is clearing the table.
+Consider when, after arriving in the cabin, Rachel is clearing the table.
 David and Davey are talking.
 Davey says he won’t be getting any music lessons.
-We see Rachael pause.
-This should have been it.
-Instead, the film cuts to a drawn-out close-up of Rachael.
-We see her look off screen, open her mouth to say something, then close it and look down at Davey.
-Davey looks back, daring her to talk.
+Rachel pauses.
+Cut to a drawn-out close-up of Rachel.
+She gazes off screen, opens her mouth, then closes it and looks down at Davey.
+Davey glares back, daring her to talk.
 She doesn’t and walks away.
 It’s a ten second scene that should have played out in an instant, but the film thinks us incapable of grasping subtlety.

-The script is clumsy too.
-Consider the scene where David and Davey are out working.
+The script proves clumsy too.
+Consider the scene where David and Davey are out chopping wood.
 They hear a turkey call.
-Davey whines abut wanting to go take a shot at the bird.
+Davey whines about wanting to take a shot at the bird.
 David grabs Davey and dives to the ground.
-The turkey call is the signal of the Shawnee Indians, he says.
-Of course, it’s just Jim, but when he steps out of the woods to greet David he tells them there's signs of Shawnee up to the north.
-We haven't heard a thing about Indians up to this point, but now the script mentions Shawnee four times in the span of two minutes.
-There isn't a mention of them again until they attack in the finale.
+The turkey call is a Shawnee signal, he says.
+Of course, it’s just Jim, but when he steps out of the trees to greet David, he recounts signs of Shawnee up north.
+The script hasn’t mentioned native Americans up to this point.
+Now, it mentions Shawnee four times in two minutes, only to forget them again until the finale.
 This scene, like the Indian attack itself, feels forced.
 The Shawnee exist as a convenient plot device to reunite David and Jim.

-But that's how most of this film works.
-Characters don't act organically, they act conveniently.
-Rachael is a reserved mouse until Jim and David get into a fight, then she announces she's leaving.
-Rachael has to leave so that David can win her back.
-Davey spends most of the film spitting venom at Rachael, but after she makes him a meal one night, he’s happy to have her as his mother.
-Davey has to like her to allow David to fall in love.
+Much of the film works this way.
+Rachel acts as a timid, reserved mouse until Jim and David get into a fight, then she storms out.
+Rachel must leave so that David can win her back.
+Davey spends most of the film spitting venom at Rachel, but after she cooks him a meal one night, he’s happy to have her as his mother.
+Davey must like her so David can fall in love.

-And speaking of Davey, he’s an awful character.
-He's whiny and obstinate.
+And speaking of Davey, he’s whiny and obstinate.
 We’re given no reason to like him.
 Yes, he misses his mother.
-But the way he’s presented, one suspects he was annoying long before Susan departed this earth.
+But the way he’s portrayed, one suspects he was annoying long before Susan departed this earth.